Joshuaamm7/Project4-Baron_OR_Drags/README.md

 ### Evaluation Metric

-Models are evaluated using **accuracy** — the proportion of correctly predicted match outcomes.
+Models are evaluated using **accuracy**, which is the proportion of correctly predicted match outcomes.

 ---